jdittrich/userNeedResearchBook/text/dataAnalysis.md

 When we come across a piece of data which shares the topic we can add it to the group too:

 >- *Theme:* use other’s work  for inspiration
 >	- **Data:  Searches on amazon to see how covers of books about the same topic look like**
 >	- *Data:* »I look on google images how other calendars look like«
 >	- *Data:*  Browses through the book to see…

-This is a rather simplified overview of the process: In contrast to this example you will as well spend time searching through data, rewriting theme titles and may need as well to step back or  sleep over it to find a good new way to make sense of your data.
+This is a rather simplified overview of the process: In contrast to this example, you will as well spend time searching through data, rewriting theme titles and may need as well to step back or just sleep over it to find a good new way to make sense of your data.